Death by burning: As punishment for inebriation and tobacco smoking

 The 16th-/early-17th-century prime minister Malik Ambar in the Deccan Ahmadnagar Sultanate would not tolerate inebriation among his subjects, and would pour molten lead down the mouths of those caught in that condition.
 Similarly, in the 17th-century Sultanate of Aceh, Sultan Iskandar Muda (r.
 1607–36) is said to have poured molten lead into the mouths of at least two drunken subjects.
 Military discipline in 19th-century Burma was reportedly harsh, with strict prohibition of smoking opium or drinking arrack.
 Some monarchs had ordained pouring molten lead down the throats of those who drank, "but it has been found necessary to relax this severity, in order to conciliate the army."

 Shah Safi I of Persia is said to have abhorred tobacco, and apparently in 1634, he prescribed the punishment of pouring molten lead into the throats of smokers.

 Mongol punishment for horse thieves

-According to historian Pushpa Sharma, stealing a horse was considered the most heinous offence within the Mongol army, and the culprit would either have molten lead poured into his ears, or alternatively, his punishment would be the breaking of the spinal cord or beheading.
+According to historian Pushpa Sharma, stealing a horse was considered the most heinous offence within the Mongol army, and the criminal would either have molten lead poured into his ears, or alternatively, his punishment would be the breaking of the spinal cord or beheading.

 Chinese tradition of Buddhist self-immolation

-Apparently, for many centuries, a tradition of devotional self-immolation existed among Buddhist monks in China.
+For many centuries, a tradition of devotional self-immolation existed among Buddhist monks in China.
 One monk who immolated himself in 527 AD explained his intent a year before, in the following manner:

 A severe critic in the 16th century wrote the following comment on this practice:

-Japanese persecution of Christians
+Japan

+While the earliest record of death by burning in Japan appears in "Nihonshoki", on Ishikawa no Tate and Iketsuhime during the reign of Emperor Yuryaku, the contemporary code of law hasn't survived and the historical authenticity of this event is uncertain.
+The oldest preserved written code, Yōrō Code didn't mention death by burning.
+It still included capital punishment but it was either death by strangulation or death by cutting with sword.

+The historically reliable earliest record of death by burning was ruled by Oda Nobukatsu.

 In the first half of the 17th century, Japanese authorities sporadically persecuted Christians, with some executions seeing persons being burnt alive.
 At Nagasaki in 1622 some 25 monks were burnt alive, and in Edo in 1624, 50 Christians were burnt alive.

+Tokugawa Shogunate included death by burning alive into their criminal code.
+Arsonists were often sentenced to death by burning but not always.
+They might be sentenced to exile instead.

+At Meiji Restoration death by burning was abolished in 1868.